 During this class, my child works in a large group of students to prepare a piece or two for a performance at the final concert on Saturday.
 The teacher may go over other principles of string-playing through the week, but the main focus of this class is to prepare for that final performance.
 I love seeing the growth during the week, as well as the polish that comes from really digging into the details of a piece.
 And nothing beats the sound of a group of students playing a polished performance together; it is so exciting!

 In this class, my child works in a large group of students who all play the same instrument and are at the same level.
 The teacher guides the class in studying and growing different techniques needed to play their instrument well.
 These classes can be quite a lot of fun, as many teachers bring games and different approaches to technique.

 Depending on what level your student is registered for, they may be placed in an orchestra class.
 This class is fun because it combines different instruments together (violin, viola, cello, bass) and focuses on note-reading.
 Students do not receive music ahead-of time, so it is a true sight-reading experience!
 ISSI has some incredible orchestra conductors, and orchestra is often students' favorite class.
 Students give a performance of their work at the final class of the week.

 12 pm Lunch

 This is one of our favorite times of the day!
 We get to connect with our friends and family, and see how their day is going.
 We get to talk about all the things they've learned and how things are going.

-You can pack your own lunch, pre-purchase lunch through your ISSI registration, or buy lunch at one of the many different restaurants close to campus.
+You can pack your own lunch, buy individual items from the school cafeteria, or buy lunch at one of the many different restaurants close to campus.
 We like to eat out at least once during the week, just because it's a fun way to make the week feel special.

 1 pm Lunch time concert